Preface

 5. Freedom of Flesh and Spirit

-The body is the temple, and its hungers are holy
+The body is treated as a temple, and its hungers are held as sacred

 Our rites are written in sensation: submission, release, devotion, orgasm, aftercare.
 Ecstasy, rupture, pain, surrender, and healing are not opposites but movements in the same sacred cycle.
 None are to be denied.

 This freedom is covenant: We are bound together to build spaces of trust, ecstasy, and safety where bodies may ache, cries may rise, pleasure may burn, and aftercare consoles.
-These are not optional, but holy sacraments.
+These are not optional within ritual participation, but held as meaningful elements of practice.

 6. Bounded Reward